 When: July 4 at 7 p.m.
 Fireworks start at 9:30 p.m.

 Where: Apogee Stadium at University of North Texas, 1251 S. Bonnie Brae St., Denton, TX 76207

 Cost: Free but parking is $10.Continue to 9 of 25 below.

 09 of 25

-What: The Farmers Branch celebration hosts a patriotic celebration featuring a dance band, kids' zone with a bounce house and more family-friendly fun.
+What: The Farmers Branch celebration hosts patriotic festivities featuring a dance band, kids' zone with a bounce house, and more family-friendly fun.
 Food includes barbecue along with carnival favorites.
-Save room for Uncle Willie's award-winning pies, cakes, cookies and brownies.
+Save room for Uncle Willie's award-winning pies, cakes, cookies, and brownies.
 Outside food and non-alcoholic beverages are allowed.
 Get there early, because gates close when the park reaches capacity.

 Where: Farmers Branch Historical Park, 2540 Farmers Branch Lane, Farmers Branch, 75234